FDA restricts J&J's COVID-19 vaccine due to blood clot risk | Health

 - United States

 US regulators have strictly limited who can receive Johnson & Johnson's COVID-19 vaccine due to the ongoing risk of rare but serious blood clots.
 The Food and Drug Administration said the shot should only be given to adults who cannot receive a different vaccine or specifically request J&J's vaccine.
-US authorities for months have recommended that Americans starting their COVID-19 vaccinations use the Pfizer or Moderna shots instead.
+US authorities for months have recommended that Americans get Pfizer or Moderna shots instead of J&J's vaccine.

-In December, the Centers for Disease Control and Prevention recommended prioritising Moderna and Pfizer shots over J&J's because of its safety issues.
-Previously, US officials had treated all three vaccines similarly because they'd each been shown to offer strong protection.
+In December, the Centres for Disease Control and Prevention recommended Moderna and Pfizer shots over J&J's because of its safety issues.

-But follow-up studies have consistently shown lower effectiveness for J&J's vaccine.
-And while the blood clots seen with J&J's shot are rare, officials say they're still occurring.
+As of mid-March, federal scientists had identified 60 cases of the side effect, including nine that were fatal.
+That amounts to 3.23 blood clot cases per 1 million J&J shots.
+The problem is more common in women under 50, where the death rate was roughly 1 per million shots, according to Marks.

+Marks said the FDA spent extra time analysing the problem to be sure it wasn't connected to a separate issue, such as women taking birth control medications that raise their risk of clotting.

-Federal scientists identified 60 cases, including nine that were fatal, as of mid-March.
-That amounts to one blood clot case per 3.23 million J&J shots administered, the FDA said Thursday.
-The vaccine will carry a starker warning about potential ''long-term and debilitating health consequences'' of the side effect.
+The J&J vaccine will carry a starker warning about potential ''long-term and debilitating health consequences'' of the side effect.

+Under the new FDA instructions, J&J's vaccine could still be given to people who had a severe allergic reaction to one of the other vaccines and can't receive an additional dose.
+J&J's shot could also be an option for people who refuse to receive the mRNA vaccines from Pfizer and Moderna, and therefore would otherwise remain unvaccinated, the agency said.

 The New Brunswick, New Jersey-based company announced last month that it didn't expect a profit from the vaccine this year and was suspending sales projections.